DOTTORM5/ester/README.md

 ### Extra to do
 - Examine every gcc flag and setting (using a modified gcc cross compiler)
 - Examine all multiboo2 parameters into the info structure (maybe there is also PCIe there, ACPI MCFG...)

+What I call VGA, actually is the legacy VGA text mode.